Naftoreiclag/Libirid/contribute.md

 **Can I license my code under something other than MIT?**
 1. It cannot be a [copyleft](https://www.gnu.org/copyleft/index.html) license.
 It would force the other licenses to become copyleft.
 2. It cannot restrict redistribution of the source code.
 3. It must be licensed under something. (i.e. the source code must explicitly specify what license it is under.
-Saying "no license" is not good enough.)
+Saying "no license" is not good enough. (not to be confused with "Public domain" which is sometimes referred to as "Unlicenced."
+What I'm saying is that you don't say *anything* about your license.
+(Sorry, was that confusing?)))

 Some examples of acceptable licenses:
 * [Apache License 2.0](http://opensource.org/licenses/Apache-2.0)